24. The Bohr Model (2).

 410 nm

-So, conceptually the theory successfully explains the discrete lines of hydrogen atom but scientific data has to be quantitative as well.
-So, what was the quantitative proof of the theory being correct?The story goes as follows –
+So, conceptually the Bohr theory successfully explained the discrete lines seen in the hydrogen spectrum.
+However, scientific data has to be quantitative as well.
+Let us study the story of this quantitative conquest –

 246

-All the three constants are equal .
-So, now quantitatively, we have a proof from Balmer’s interpretation of Ångström’s experimental data that the Bohr Model is correct!!
+All the three constants are equal.
+This was the quantitative proof of Bohr’s theory.
+Balmer’s interpretation of Ångström’s experimental data proved that the Bohr Model was correct!!

-The following is the Rydberg Equation is an general equation for one electron atom, 248.jpg
+The following is the Rydberg Equation is a general equation for one electron atom,

 Solution